Home » Blog » Anti-Aging Weight Loss » Nootropics for Weight Loss: Helpful or Harmful?

 3. L-Carnitine

-L-Carnitine is a nutrient derived from an amino acid.
+L-carnitine is a nutrient derived from an amino acid.
 It plays a critical role in energy production.

-L-Carnitine transports fatty acids into your cells to be used for energy.
+L-carnitine transports fatty acids into your cells to be used for energy.

-A 2020 systemic review found that l-carnitine supplementation provides a modest reducing effect on body weight, BMI and fat mass, especially among adults with overweight/obesity.
+A 2020 systemic review found that L-carnitine supplementation provides a modest reducing effect on body weight, BMI, and fat mass, especially among adults with overweight/obesity.

-How to Use Nootropics for Weight Loss
+How Do Nootropics Support Weight Loss

 • Follow the recommended dosages provided by the manufacturer or your healthcare provider.